Microbiology 020 - General Microbiology » Winter 2022 » Lecture Exam 1 _Ch 1, 2, 3, 4

 Endospores are ________.

-A. resistant to heat and chemical destruction
+A. resistant to destruction by radiation

 C. metabolically inactive